ismo-karkkainen/fileio/README.md

     make test
     sudo make install

-To run unit tests and to see the output you can "make unittest" and then run the resulting executable.
+To run unit tests and to see the output you can `make unittest` and then run the resulting executable.

 # License

-Copyright © 2020-2021 Ismo Kärkkäinen
+Copyright © 2020-2025 Ismo Kärkkäinen

 Licensed under Universal Permissive License.
 See License.txt.